Paid parking at Dubai Mall: How is it calculated, free areas, exemptions; all you need to know

 When a vehicle enters the paid parking zone, a camera captures the plate number.
 The Salik system processes the image, recognises the plate number and the related Salik account, and records the entry time.

-Upon exit, the system again scans the plate number, and records the elapsed time in the parking lot and calculates the parking fees and deducts it from the identified Salik account.
+Upon exiting, the system again scans the plate number, and records the elapsed time in the parking lot and calculates the parking fees and deducts it from the identified Salik account.

 Yes, to use Dubai Mall parking facilities, you must have an activated Salik tag and Salik account.